ExpediaGroup/graphql-kotlin/docs/execution/exceptions.md

 ### Partial Data

 GraphQL allows you to return both data and errors in a single response.
 Depending on the criticality of the encountered error you may want to return partial data together with the corresponding errors.
-In Kotlin functions can return single value which means in order to return both data and errors you have to explicitly return them wrapped in `DataFetcherResult` object.
+In Kotlin, functions return only a single value, which means that in order to return both data and errors you have to explicitly return them wrapped in a `DataFetcherResult` object.

 ```kotlin
 class DataAndErrorsQuery {